1. Home

 What is net metering?

-Under net metering, for every kilowatt-hour your solar system sends to the grid, you receive a 1 kilowatt-hour credit on your electric bill.
+Under net metering, for every kilowatt-hour your solar system sends to the grid, you receive a one kilowatt-hour credit on your electric bill.
 Other methods of compensating solar owners for the extra electricity their panels generate, like net billing, might reward you less for the electricity you send to the grid, while still adding to your solar savings.

 See how much